rrmcmurry/2025RevSwerveTemplate/README.md

 This repository contains the robot code for a generic REV SparkMax based Swerve Drive using a NavX2-MXP gyroscope.

-The project builds on the [REV MAXSwerve Java Template](https://github.com/REVrobotics/MAXSwerve-Java-Template/), designed for an FRC swerve drive train using REV MAXSwerve Modules.
+The project builds on the [REV MAXSwerve Java Template](https://github.com/REVrobotics/MAXSwerve-Java-Template/), designed for an FRC swerve drive using REV MAXSwerve Modules.

 I'm not a fan of the Command-Based programming style.
 Passing functions as objects doesn't sit well in my brain.
 So I rewrote the template to drop the command-based functionality.

-I also dropped slew rate limiting just to make the code simpler (we weren't using it).
+I'm attempting to remove as much as possible from this code while maintaining the basic functionality of a swerve drive.
 ---

 ## Getting Started